inyoungoh-cde/inyoungoh-cde.github.io/index.md

 ---

 ## Hi!
 Hi!
-I am a postdoc in the Department of AI Convergence at GIST, Republic of Korea.
+I am a Ph.D. candidate in the Department of Mechanical and Robotics Engineering at GIST, Republic of Korea.
 My research focuses on human-centered AI systems that enhance usability and accessibility.
 I identify challenges people encounter in real-world contexts and develop systems that effectively support their needs.
 I enjoy applying recent AI technologies to my work and exploring how AI can practically support human.

-I received my Ph.D. from School of Integrated Technology at GIST, where I was advised by Prof. Jin-Hyuk Hong in SCILAB.
+I will receive my Ph.D. from School of Integrated Technology at GIST, where I was advised by Prof. Jin-Hyuk Hong in SCILAB.

 ---